Butterflies of Southern Ontario and NE US

 I try to encourage Bees and Butterflies and any other bug to live in my yard.
 Here are some Butterflies and Moths that I've photographed.

-I choose plants and flowers that attract insects.
+I choose plants and flowers that attract Bees and Butterflies.
+Link to Plants that attract Butterflies.

 Each year I collect monarch butterfly eggs to raise and release them.
 In nature only a very small proportion of eggs laid ever become butterflies.
 Here is a link to my Monarch pages.

 He spent some time just slowly moving his wings, then flew off.
 The caterpillar is a wonderful big colourful character.
-The smaller one is much youger.
+The smaller one is much younger.

 If you gently touch the caterpillar, he brings out bright orange horns and puts a very smelly substance on your finger.

-They live on fennel, carrots, queen anne's lace, parsley and other members of the carrot family.
+They live on fennel, dill, carrots, queen anne's lace, parsley and other members of the carrot family.

 The cocoon can take several weeks to hatch or only a few days.
 I don't know what causes them to wait longer.
 It's not just temperature.